-Osteopathic Treatment can alleviate the symptoms of Rheumatism including:
+Osteopathic Treatment can alleviate the symptoms of Muscular Pain including:

 Although osteopathy cannot cure rheumatism, the emphasis on the role of the musculoskeletal system in maintaining well-being means that osteopathy is extremely effective in treating symptoms of rheumatism such as joint pain, lack of mobility and stiffness as well as swelling and inflammation.
 Gentle exercises and pain management techniques may also form part of the treatment enabling the patient to manage their rheumatic symptoms away from the clinic.